alexyingchen/accessguide/content/designers.md

 ### D1.
 Use high contrast
 > This text is so light, I can barely see it.

 Use high contrast so that users can easily read and see content.
 For text, the contrast should be at least 4.5:1 (AA) or 7:1 (AAA).
 For UI components like buttons, at least 3:1 (AA).
-Logotypes are the exception.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.4.3 AA, 1.4.6 AAA, 1.4.11 AA